Keller Williams Command Announcement

 How are they going to do it?

-Just like Compass has recently tried to spend their way into the real estate world, drawing criticism from many, including Gary Keller, Keller Williams CEO, has promised a BILLION dollar technology fund in order to seemingly spend their way into technology success.
+Just like Compass tried to spend their way into the real estate world (drawing criticism from many), the CEO of Keller Williams, Gary Keller, has promised a BILLION dollar technology fund in order to spend their way into technology success.

-When it comes to technology and real estate, both Compass and Keller Williams are attacking the same problem from opposite ends of the spectrum (becoming relevant in real estate), but the one thing they have in common, a founder / CEO with an excess of hubris.
+When it comes to technology and real estate, Compass and Keller Williams are attacking the same problem from opposite ends of the spectrum, but they still have one thing in common, a founder/CEO with an excess of hubris.

-This past weekend, he has compared his new technology offering to a combination of Netflix and Amazon, “built on top of an AI platform” declaring Keller Williams Technology has won the arms race and that all other technology providers and brokerage companies, in fact “everyone else is playing for second place.”
+This past weekend, he has compared his new technology offering to a combination of Netflix and Amazon, “built on top of an AI platform”, declaring Keller Williams Technology has won the arms race and that all other technology providers and brokerage companies are in fact “playing for second place".

 These are bold words from from a brand new technology company (basically a start up) which in spite of their leaders announcement, has never actually launched a platform.
 Words from a CEO who does not know the difference between basic machine learning and AI.

 This is the same Gary Keller who recently attacked his competition in the recent video where he compared EXP Realty to Donkey Kong while admitting he had no regard for an NDA that he or his company had signed.

 But why are technology companies so upset?